-Biden, Harris to meet Israel’s Netanyahu amid Gaza war protests
+Biden hosts Israel’s Netanyahu at White House amid Gaza war protests

 Biden says it’s time to ‘pass the torch’ in Oval Office speech

-The meetings come after the Israeli prime minister on Wednesday delivered a fiery defence of Israel’s war on Gaza, which has killed more than 39,000 Palestinians and created a humanitarian catastrophe, in an address to a joint session of the US Congress.
+The meetings come after the Israeli prime minister delivered a fiery defence of Israel’s war on Gaza, which has killed more than 39,000 Palestinians and created a humanitarian catastrophe, in an address to a joint session of the US Congress on Wednesday.

 Several US lawmakers boycotted the speech and thousands of protesters gathered at the US Capitol to call on Washington to cut off military assistance to its “ironclad” Middle East ally.
+More protesters also gathered in front of the White House on Thursday.

 The Biden administration has continued to provide unwavering support to Israel amid the conflict in Gaza, authorising billions of dollars in military aid and providing Israel with key diplomatic backing.

-In Thursday’s meeting at the White House, which is set to begin at 1pm local time (17:00 GMT), the US president is expected to push Netanyahu to finalise a three-phase ceasefire deal with Hamas that Biden first presented in May.
+In Thursday’s meeting at the White House, the US president is expected to push Netanyahu to finalise a three-phase ceasefire deal with Hamas that Biden first presented in May.

+Speaking from the Oval Office, Netanyahu said he “looked forward” to working with Biden, who withdrew from the 2024 election race on Sunday, during the remainder of his term.

+Ahead of the meeting, White House National Security Council spokesman John Kirby said he believed a Gaza truce deal was close.
+“We believe the gaps can be narrowed,” Kirby said in a video statement.

+“We believe it’s absolutely urgent to get those hostages back home with their families where they belong, get a ceasefire in place, so that we can work towards a cessation of hostilities there in Gaza,” he said.

-The pair will then meet families of Americans held captive in Gaza before Netanyahu meets Harris, who has been catapulted into the role of likely Democratic presidential candidate after Biden withdrew from the race on Sunday.
+Biden and Netanyahu will also meet families of Americans held captive in Gaza before the Israeli premier holds talks with Harris, who has been catapulted into the role of likely Democratic presidential candidate.

 While Harris has been relatively more outspoken than other members of the administration about the humanitarian toll in Gaza, a senior administration official told reporters there is “no daylight between the president and vice president” on Israel, according to The Associated Press.